 Bow Valley Provincial Park is home to many easy hiking trails.
 One of the best is the flat, pretty 1.6 km Many Springs Trail.
 It does a loop on a mix of dirt trail and boardwalk that travels through a spring-fed wetland.
 The temperature stays constant here year-round so reportedly elk and deer are drawn to the minerals in the spring.
 On a June hike in the evening, the views are particularly lovely from the trail, especially of Mt.
 Yamnuska.
 It’s also a good one for wildflowers.

-To access the park – and pick up a trail map – follow the signs from the Trans-Canada Highway at the intersection with Highway 1X.
+To access Bow Valley Provincial Park – and pick up a trail map – follow the signs from the Trans-Canada Highway at the intersection with Highway 1X.

 The Troll Falls hike is a perennial favourite.
 It’s only 3.4 km return with a 60 m elevation gain, so it works well for families and people new to hiking.
 You can knock it off in as little as an hour but even at a more leisurely pace, it will take 90 minutes to two hours max.

-There is the option to extend the hike on part of the Hay Meadow Trail.
+There is the option to extend the Troll Falls hike either by hiking to the upper falls which I highly recommend or adding on a part of the Hay Meadow Trail.
 You can pick it up from the parking lot or return on it.
 Not only is it pretty, but you get a chance to walk along the Kananaskis River – and at certain times of the year, you can see raptors on their annual migration.

 To reach the trailhead, take Highway 40 South to the Kananaskis Village turnoff.
 It is also called Mt.
 Allan Drive.
 Follow the road past the first junction and then turn right into the Stoney Trail parking lot.
 It can get extremely busy on a sunny weekend and parking can be an issue.

 6. Elbow Lake hike – one of the easy Kananaskis hikes families love